mkissam/charm-gitlab-ce/README.md

 # Gitlab Community Edition Operator

-A juju operator charm for a Kubernetes deployment and operatin of GitLab Community Edition.
+A juju operator charm for a Kubernetes deployment and operation of GitLab Community Edition.

 ## Description